commenthol/debug-level/README.md

 > debug with levels

 A JavaScript logging/ debugging utility which works in node and browsers.
 It behaves similar to the popular [debug][] module but adds additional log levels.
+Prints colored and human readable output for development and JSON for production environments.

 ## TOC